ReemNeama/eventati_book/lib/providers/README.md

 final authProvider = Provider.of<AuthProvider>(context);
 ```

-## Backward Compatibility
+## Usage Guidelines

-For backward compatibility, re-export files are available in the `barrel_provider` directory.
-However, we recommend using the main barrel file for imports.
+Always use the main barrel file for imports to ensure consistent access to providers throughout the application.